-If the Police decide to take the case further and the allegation is against a member of staff, it is possible that he or she might be suspended or, where the circumstances are considered to warrant it, dismissed.
+If the Police decide to take the case further and the allegation is against a member of staff, supply staff or volunteer it is possible that he or she might be suspended or, where the circumstances are considered to warrant it, dismissed.
 Suspension will not be an automatic response to an allegation.